 Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
-There are some medicines that should not be taken together and others that may need a dose adjustment if used together.
+There are some medicines that should not be taken together and others that may need their doses to be altered when taken together.

-Always inform your doctor, dentist or pharmacist if you are using any of the following medicines in addition to Ketesse:
+Always inform your doctor, dentist or pharmacist if you are using or receiving any of the following medicines in addition to Ketesse: